hoppinger/karting/README.md

 In the `teams` directory there is a file per team in which the team members are listed.
-In the `heats` directory, there is file per heat, in which the drivers of the heat are listed with their lap times.
+In the `heats` directory, there is file per heat, in which the drivers of the heat are listed with their lap times (in seconds)

 ## Things to note